dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 The job of the Sampler is to sample indices of data points according to a certain scheme.

 > Sampler and BatchSampler works with indices of the map-style dataset rather than working with the actual data points.
+Keep this in mind if sometimes I refer to actual data points for bettter clarity.

 To implement a Sampler you need to do the following things: